What you should know about brainstorming

 In the digital era, more processes are turning online, and remote work is coming more popular.
 Being in different locations doesn’t mean that brainstorming should be off the table.
 That’s why you should consider digital brainstorming, also known as brain netting.

 The most important part of online brainstorming is selecting the right virtual brainstorming tools.
 Luckily, there are many options online.
-They can be used for both having the entire brainstorming session online, or just using online brainstorming tools as a part of your face-to-face brainstorming.
+They can be used for both having the entire brainstorming session online or just using online brainstorming tools as a part of your face-to-face brainstorming.

 Orchidea Workshop is a great online brainstorming tool.
 You can use it in a remote brainstorming session with a remote meeting program.
 Or as a helpful tool in in-person brainstorming sessions.

 Brainstorming online is more effective than traditional brainstorming.
 In digital brainstorming, writing down ideas is easy and fast, and the ideas are immediately stored in the brainstorming software.
+With Orchidea, you can harness the power of AI to boost your ideation.

 The pros of brainstorming with Orchidea Workshop: